technik-gegg/SMuFF-WI-ESP/wi-control.md

 |Command|Function
 |---|---
-|INFO| Shows information about the Wi-ESP firmware.
+|INFO| Shows information about the WI-ESP firmware.
 |WIFI| Shows information about the WiFi state.